Showing posts with label Changes we don't need. Show all posts

 1) All change is unwelcome, because it disrupts continuity

 Especially changes to the fundamental points structure of the game!
 We like to have ready comparability of data - for ourselves and for players - between the current season and previous ones.
 That goes out of the window as soon as you start tinkering with points allocations.
 (This was a principal objection to the introduction of the 'Assistant Manager' option last season - a three-week 'bonus chip' that offered the prospect of perhaps 80 or more additional points in the season.)
+Whatever 'flaws' it might have, the scoring system essentially has to remain sacrosanct: if you change the scoring system, you're making it a different game.

 2) All change is unwelcome, because it confounds predictability